cloudant/nodejs-cloudant/README.md

 See the [Authorization] documentation for further details.

-### Use an API Key
+### Use a Cloudant API Key

-To use an API key, initialize a new Cloudant connection, and provide an additional "key" option when you initialize Cloudant.
+To use a Cloudant API key, initialize a new Cloudant connection, and provide an additional "key" option when you initialize Cloudant.
 This will connect to your account, but using the "key" as the authenticated user.
-(And of course, use the appropriate password associated with the API key.)
+(And of course, use the appropriate password associated with the Cloudant API key.)

 ~~~ js
 var Cloudant = require('@cloudant/cloudant');